emlid/navio2-docs/docs/Navio-dev/ros.md

 #### Running a GCS

 [Launch](../Navio-APM/installation-and-running/#connecting-to-the-gcs) your GCS (Ground Control Station) of choice.
 On the next step you'll understand why.

 #### Running mavros node

-As we've already discussed within the ROS package we are working with an executable files called Nodes.
-Each ROS Node contains specific functions and uses a ROS client library to communicate with other nodes.
+As we've already discussed within the ROS package we are working with an executable files called nodes.
+Each ROS node contains specific functions and uses a ROS client library to communicate with other nodes.
 For example, we will run [mavros](http://wiki.ros.org/mavros) which makes it easy to access sensor data from ArduPilot.
 Moreover according to the scheme from the overview, mavros will become a udp bridge to Ground Control Station we've launched on previous step.

 Run this command in a third pane: